 I like to check permissions on my external users, also when it’s time to copy permissions from one user to another it’s a step I always start with.

-External Sharing report for O365
+External sharing report for Office 365

 SharePoint Online has a great new feature with the external sharing.
 You can now allow users from outside your organization access to a site, a library or list, or a single document.
 However, this feature comes with great possible security breaches.